aces/Loris-MRI/docs/scripts_md/ExitCodes.md

 9\.
 Exit codes from uploadNeuroDB/NeuroDB/ImagingUpload.pm (exit codes from 170 to 179)

+10\.
+Exit codes from uploadNeuroDB/minc\_insertion.pl (exit codes from 180 to 189)

 11\.
-Exit codes from uploadNeuroDB/minc\_insertion.pl (exit codes from 180 to 189)
+Exit codes from uploadNeuroDB/tarchiveLoader (exit codes from 190 to 199)

 12\.
-Exit codes from uploadNeuroDB/tarchiveLoader (exit codes from 190 to 199)

-13\.
-Exit codes from uploadNeuroDB/NeuroDB/bin/minc2jiv.pl (exit codes from 200
+Exit codes from former scripts that have been removed (exit codes from 200 to 210)
-to 210)

 # LICENSING